What we have all anticipated for so long has finally happened: Summer, at least in a calendar, has started!

 1. Coinbase, in collaboration with Block.one, reported that they are adding the EOS blockchain to Earn.

-Earn is a platform that allows consumers to learn about cryptocurrencies and earn their first crypto assets for it.
+Earn is a platform that allows everyone to learn about cryptocurrencies and earn their first crypto assets for it.
 Raising social awareness on crypto, Coinbase recently secured three million views on Earn.
 Currently they are adding five lessons about EOS, and after finishing them all, students will get $10 worth of EOS tokens.

-This collaboration shows that Block.one bets on long-term goals, such as lowering the entrance bar for newcomers and seeking different ways to accelerate the mass adoption of blockchain technology.
+This collaboration shows that Block.one bets on long-term goals, such as lowering the entrance bar for newcomers and seeking different ways to accelerate the mass adoption of blockchain tech.
 And the best way to get a new customer base tomorrow is to educate it today.

 2. Dan Larimer announced EOS VM